 We have audited Neighborhood Reinvestment Corporation (d.b.a.
-NeighborWorks® America)'s (the Corporation) compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the Corporation's major federal programs for the year ended September 30, 2020.
+NeighborWorks® America)'s (the Corporation) compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on each of the Corporation's major federal programs for the year ended September 30, 2021.
 The Corporation's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.